HappyFrowl/documentation/Linux/StorageManagement.md

     * It eliminates the necessity to reboot the system

 * `/proc/partitions`
-    * contains info about each partition attached to the system
+    * Contains info about each partition attached to the system
-    * contains
+    * Contains
         * major     - class of device
         * minor     - divides partitions into physical devices
         * blocks    - number of physical blocks the partition takes up
         * name
-    * similar to `lsblk  `
+    * Similar to `lsblk  `

+### Mounting & unmounting
 * `mount [options] <dev> <mountpoint>`
+    * Mount a filesystem
+    * Options
-    * mount a file system
+        * `-a` - mount all.
+Great way of testing a recently reconfigured `/etc/fstab` file
         * `-t` - specify target
         * `--mkdir` - create directory if not exists
-    * `-a` - mount all file systems defined in `/etc/fstab`
+        * `-a` - mount all filesystems defined in `/etc/fstab`
+    * Mounting this way is non-persistent between reboot
-    * options are normally added in the `/etc/fstab` file
+    * While booting, the `/etc/fstab` file is processed to persistently mount filesystems

+* `etc/fstab` - filesystem table
+    * On modern distros, this file is processed by systemd, which converts the mount in a systemd mount
+    * If during the boot procedure, a filesystem that is specifided in `/etc/fstab` does not mount sucessfully, typically a troubleshooting prompt is shown where the error must be fixed mnaually
+    * `/etc/fstab` dictates how mounting happens at startup
+    * It describes what devices are mounted, where, and with which options.
+    * **File components**
+        * **Filesystem** - what to mount
+            * Name or UUID of the partition
+            * UUID can be found using `blkid`
+            * This is best practice, since the device name might change while the UUID stays the name
+            * *Persistent naming*
+        * **Mount points** - where to mount it
+            * Location on the filesystem where it needs to be mounted
+        * **Type** - filesystem type
+            * Type of filesystem used by the partition
+        * **Options** - mount options
+            * Set of comma-separated options that will be activated when the filesystem is mounted
+            * See below for the full list
+        * **dump** - create backup
+            * Legacy, do not use.
+Just let it be `0`
+        * **pass** - Used by `fsck` to determine the order of filesystem checks at boot
+            * Legacy, do not use.
+Just let it be `0`
+            * Order:
+                - `0`: No check.
+                - `1`: Root disk.
+                - `2`: After root disk
+    * **Mount options:**
         * auto      - device must be mounted automatically
         * noauto    - device should not be mounted automatically
-        * nouser    - Only root user can mount a device or file system
+        * nouser    - Only root user can mount a device or filesystem
         * user      - all users can mount
-        * exec      - allow binaries in a file system to be executed
+        * exec      - allow binaries in a filesystem to be executed
-        * noexec    - do not allow binaries in a file system to be executed
+        * noexec    - do not allow binaries in a filesystem to be executed
-        * ro        - mount file system as read only
+        * ro        - mount filesystem as read only
-        * rw        - mount file system with read/write permissions
+        * rw        - mount filesystem with read/write permissions
         * sync      - input and output operations should be done synchronously
         * async     - input and output operations can be done asynchronously

+* `findmnt` - find mount
+    * Show all mounts on the system
+    * `findmnt --verify` - verify syntax of `/etc/fstab`

+* **UUIDs and labels**
+    * Use UUIDs when adding devices to `/etc/fstab`
+        * This is best practice, since device names are subject to change
+        * List the UUID through `blkid`
+    * Admins can manually assign **labels** for *persistent naming*
+        * Set labels
+            * `tune2fs -L <labelname> <device>` - setting label on ext filesystems
+            * `xfs_admin -L <name> <device>` - Same for xfs
+        * Then, instead of using the UUID, the label can used in the `/etc/fstab`
+        * Please note, before changing the label, filesystems must be unmounted

+* **systemd mounts**
+    * `/etc/fstab` is used as as input file from which systemd mount units are created
+    * systemd mounts are created in `/run/systemd/generator`
+        * Mount files can be created manually as well
+        * Note: the file `-.mount` is the file for the root mount point
+            * Instead a `/` a `-` is used
+    *  A reason to use systemd mounting is the dependency management of systemd
+        * If you want the mount only to occur when certain services are running, this can be done through systemd, not `/etc/fstab`
+    * `systemctl list-unit-files --type mount` - list all unit files for mounts

+* **systemd automount**
+    *

 * `umount <mount point>` - unmount
-    * unmount a file system
+    * unmount a filesystem
     * options
         * `-f` - force
         * `-l` - perform a lazy unmount.
-File system is detached from a hierarchy, but refereneces to that file system are not cleaned up until the file system is not being used
+Filesystem is detached from a hierarchy, but refereneces to that filesystem are not cleaned up until the filesystem is not being used
         * `-R` - recursively unmounts the directories mount points
-        * `-t <fs type>` - unmount all file system types specified
+        * `-t <fs type>` - unmount all filesystem types specified
-        * `-O` - unmount only the file systems with specified options in the `/etc/fstab` file
+        * `-O` - unmount only the filesystems with specified options in the `/etc/fstab` file
-        * `-fake` - dryrun it
+        * `--fake` - dryrun it

-### Managing file systems
+### Managing filesystems
-* `wipefs` - wipe file system
+* `wipefs` - wipe filesystem
-    * Wipe the file system using the `--all </dev/>` option
+    * Wipe the filesystem using the `--all </dev/>` option
     * It does not wipe the files themselves
         * Use `shred` or `dd` for that

-* `mkfs.<type> /dev/sd#` - make file system
+* `mkfs.<type> /dev/sd#` - make filesystem
     - Build a filesystem on a hard disk partition
         - e.g. `mkfs.ext2/3/4` / `mkfs.xfs` / `mkfs.btrfs`
     - Some options:
         - `-v` - verbose
-        - `-c` - check for bad blocks before building the file system
+        - `-c` - check for bad blocks before building the filesystem

-* `/etc/fstab` - file system table
-    - Dictates how mounting happens at startup.
-    - Describes what devices are mounted, where, and with which options.
-    - **components**
-        * File system
-            * name or UUID of the partition
-            * UUID can be found using `blkid`
-        * mount points
-            * location on the file system where it needs to be mounted
-        * type
-            * type of file system used by the partition
-        * options
-            * set of comma-separated options that will be activated when the file system is mounted
-        - **dump**: If enabled, the dump command makes a backup.
-        - **pass**: Used by `fsck` to determine the order of file system checks at boot:
-            - `0`: No check.
-            - `1`: Root disk.
-            - `2`: After root disk

 * `/etc/crypttab`
     * A file containing information about encrypted devices and partitions that must be unlocked and mounted on system boot

 * `/etc/mtab`
-    * reports the status of currently mounted file systems
+    * reports the status of currently mounted filesystems

 * `/proc/mounts`
-    * Same but more accurate and includes more up-to-date info on file systems
+    * Same but more accurate and includes more up-to-date info on filesystems

 * `smartctl` - SMART control
     * Self-Monitoring, Analysis, and Reporting Technology